13luiscabral13/SDLE/docs/Design.md

 ## 4. CRDT

 CRDTs (*Conflict-free Replicated Data Types*), will be utilized for message exchange both between client-server and among server nodes.
-These data types offer a distinctive approach to addressing consistency in distributed systems, enabling automatic and idempotent convergence of replicated data, even in the presence of concurrent operations and asynchronous communication between nodes.
+These data types offer a distinctive approach to addressing consistency in distributed systems, enabling automatic convergence of replicated data, even in the presence of concurrent operations and asynchronous communication between nodes.

-Dado que cada utilizador deverá ser capaz de instanciar e eliminar listas e instanciar e eliminar os itens de cada lista, a implementação do CRDT para estas estruturas de dados baseada em ORMap (*Observed Remove Map*) e Enable Wins é uma escolha acertada.
-De facto, dado o background do projecto, eliminaçãões e atualizações concorrentes de uma lista ou item deve promover a permanência dessa mesma estrutura no sistema, evitando assim a perda de informação.

-Para incrementar a quantidade comprada de cada item o CRDT GCounter é a escolha indicada pois consegue lidar de forma eficiente com incrementos concorrentes.

-Delta enabled CRDTs [N], citação

-Todas estas operações são idepotentes, garantindo a convergência do estado atual do sistema e uma eventual consistência.
+Given that each user should be able to instantiate and delete lists, as well as instantiate and delete items within each list, implementing CRDT for these data structures based on `ORMap` (*Observed Remove Map*) and `Enable Wins` is a prudent choice.
+Indeed, considering the project's context, concurrent deletions and updates of a list or item should promote the persistence of that structure in the system, thereby avoiding information loss.

+To increment the quantity purchased for each item, the `GCounter CRDT` is the suitable choice as it efficiently handles concurrent increments.

+All operations performed on these Delta-enabled CRDTs [N] are idempotent, ensuring the convergence of the current system state and eventual consistency.

 ## 5. References